Financial Aid Frequently Asked Questions

 - Can I get enough financial aid so I can quit my job?

-The application process for federal aid takes approximately 3-4 months.
-Eligibility determinations for the BOGW Waiver are done immediately at the front counter.
-Be sure to apply early so you know what you are eligible to receive BEFORE the semester starts.
+The application process takes approximately 20-40 minutes.
+Having all your documents with you makes applying easier and faster.
+Be sure to apply early, so you know what you are eligible to receive BEFORE the semester starts.

 If you are a Non-Resident and are lacking funds to cover the non-resident tuition, a short-term deferment of tuition is available.
 You do not have to be a first-time semester attendee.
 Contact the Financial Aid Office for information on non-resident tuition deferment.

-No!
-You can receive federal financial aid at only one college at a time.
+No. You can receive federal financial aid at only one college at a time.
 If you will be taking classes at two different schools at the same time, you will need to decide which school you want to receive aid from.
-This does not apply to the Board of Governors Fee Waiver.
+This does not apply to the CCPG.

 The answer to this question varies on a case-by-case basis.
 You may be required to pay back all or part of your financial aid.
 Please notify the Financial Aid Office in writing if you drop classes after you have already received payment.
 Please read the Title IV Refunds & Repayments web page.

 Complete the FAFSA as indicated in the instructions.
-When you receive your Student Aid Report, contact the Financial Aid Office.
-You may be able to file a special circumstance form.
+Contact the Financial Aid Office, you may be able to file a special circumstance form.